Grissess/cc-progs/README.md

 and a desired state subset, emits a series of "steps" (fusion and fission operations) which creates the desired state subset.
 It is untested in practice (because fusion is hard to automate), but it seems numerically correct.

+## `libtftp`, `tftpd`, and `update`

+`libtftp` is a user-side library for interfacing `tftpd`, which implements a "trivial file transfer protocol" over layer 2.
+No authentication or checksumming is done (yet), but can be easily implemented out-of-band.
+Transfer, like real TFTP, is lockstep (not particularly fast).
+Transfers are uniquely identified by both a modem address and a filename; the cautious can verify authenticity (in the absence of spoofing cards) by checking the "remote NIC" address.
+The broadcast method of discovery also generally chooses the closest and most-responsive server for a given file, which allows for mirroring and load-balancing automatically (simply run multiple servers).
+There is no namespace separation yet, but do note that `tftpd` does not respond in the negative for files it does not have, so the "effectively served set" on a network is the union of all served files.
+It's dangerous and unwise to have different versions on different servers on the same broadcast domain.

+`update` is a proof-of-concept using `libtftp` to implement much the same program as `bootstrap`.
+To make an update server, first ensure you have `bootstrap` revision _at least 8_, then:

+	mkdir /srv
+	bootstrap /srv raw

+...this version of the bootstrap program should ask you to confirm "VERY CAREFULLY" that you intended to do a raw bootstrap (id est, not an install, but a mirror of the repo).
+Select yes (`y`), and allow it to download into `/srv`.

+Then, as with `libdaemon` above, enable a `tftpd` daemon:

+	rc enable daemon
+	echo "{start={tftpd=true}}" > /etc/daemon.cfg

+Then `reboot` (or at least `dctl load tftpd` and `dctl start tftpd` if you don't want to reboot).

+You can then `bootstrap /srv raw` on this machine each time you want to download updates from this Git repository.
+The download will be done over the Internet only once; on clients with the `update` program installed, simply run:

+	update

+...this script will check for an "update server" serving the `manifest.oc` file (as this repository does).
+If it finds it, it will transfer all the content `bootstrap` would have, but strictly over OpenOS' networks (id est, not requiring an internet card).

+**As a replacement for bootstrap:** If you want to bootstrap using `update` alone, note that it requires `libtftp` and `libnic` (transitively).
+Assuming a TFTP server as specified is running on your broadcast segment, `wget` the following files from this repository:

+	programs/update
+	apis/libtftp
+	apis/libnic

+In your working directory, ensure the files are named `libtftp.lua` and `libnic.lua`.
+Afterward, simply run `update`.

+When you are done, **remove libtftp.lua and libnic.lua** so they don't accidentally override the system-installed versions.

+(A script for this process may be forthcoming.)

 # Licensing